holoviz-dev/nbsmoke/README.rst

     # defaults to ``^.*\.ipynb``
     it_is_nb_file = ^.*\.something$

-    # TODO regex flakes you don't want to hear about
+    # flakes you don't want to hear about (regex)
     nbsmoke_flakes_to_ignore = .*hvplot.* imported but unused.*

-    # TODO line magics to treat as being flakes
+    # line magics to treat as being flakes (i.e. magics you don't want in your notebooks)
-    nbsmoke_flakes_line_magics_blacklist = matplotlib
+    nbsmoke_flakes_line_magics_blacklist = pylab

-    # TODO cells magics to treat as being flakes
+    # cell magics to treat as being flakes (i.e. magics you don't want in your notebooks)
     nbsmoke_flakes_cell_magics_blacklist = bash
                                            ruby